LambdaLabs/docsy-lambda-docs/content/en/linux/guides/upgrade-software-ubuntu.md

 {{% alert title="Note" color="info" %}}
 Software that was installed from outside of an `apt` repository won't be upgraded automatically or by running the above commands.
-Examples of software installed from outside of an `apt` repository include:
+Examples of software installed from outside of an `apt` repository include software:

+- Installed using `pip`
+- Installed in Anaconda
+- Installed using `snap`
+- Installed from a `dpkg`
-- Software downloaded from a Git repository
+- Downloaded from a Git repository
-- Software installed from a tarball
+- Installed from a tarball
-- Software built from source code
+- Built from source code
-- Software installed using `pip`
-- Software installed in Anaconda
-- Software installed using `snap`
 {{% /alert %}}